 2. You will then be prompted to enter some initial information about the Contract.
 Give the Contract a 'Name', then set the 'Contract Type'.

-A Contract type is used to indicate the type of your Contract and are mainly used for reporting purposes.
-With the exception of 'Other', the Contract Type provides a categorisation of your Contract upon which you can search for.
+A Contract type is used to indicate the type of your Contract and is mainly used for reporting purposes.
+With the exception of 'Other', the Contract Type provides a categorisation of your Contract upon which you can search.